SyngentaServicesPvtLtd/simplemeta/README.txt

 Simple Meta module was totally reworked to make code clear and extendable.
 Simple Meta provides hook_simpleta_info() now, so you can define your own meta tags.
 Please see simplemeta_simplemeta_info() for details.

-Simple Meta 6.2.0 Beta:
-This version is stable for usual use, i.e. setting title, description and keywords for pages.
-Some little changes in hook_simplemeta_info() are possible, but without any changes in the database structure.

 Installing Simple Meta:
 1. Copy the "Simple Meta" directory into the 'sites/all/modules'